lagom/lagom/docs/manual/common/guide/devmode/KafkaServer.md

 ## Start and stop

 The Kafka server is automatically started when executing the `runAll` task.
 However, there are times when you might want to manually start only a few services, and hence you won't use the `runAll` task.
-In this case, you can manually start the Cassandra server via the `lagom:startKafka` maven task or `lagomCKafkaStart` sbt task, and stopping it with the `lagom:stopKafka` Maven task or `lagomKafkaStop` sbt task.
+In this case, you can manually start the Cassandra server via the `lagom:startKafka` maven task or `lagomKafkaStart` sbt task, and stopping it with the `lagom:stopKafka` Maven task or `lagomKafkaStop` sbt task.

 ## Disable it